julian1/reactor/README.md

   - better enum variable prefixes - eg. prefix with 'reactor'

 #### DONE

+  - done - move signal fifo handling outside pure reactor, also logging. for modularity. delegate
+  - no - rename d-> vars to r->
+  - no - maybe rename ureactor or udemux?
   - done - combine the read/writ callback, then type the event we're interested in
       - will simplify, and make rebind(e) possible.
       - simultaneous read and write handler binding